yiptool/ios-util/README.md

 iOS util
 ========

-This is an Objective-C/C++11 library with helper functions and classes for the iOS platform.
+This is an Objective-C/C++11 library with useful functions and classes for the iOS platform.

 Compiling this library